kimizuy/react-chartjs/README.md

 A simple React wrapper for Chart.js.

-You can see a working [demo](https://kimizuy.github.io/react-chartjs/).
+You can see a working [demo](https://kimizuy.github.io/react-chartjs/) and try with [codesandbox](https://codesandbox.io/s/kimizuy-react-chartjs-2hs34?file=/src/App.tsx).

 ## Installation